 Although this may not seem a benefit, it really is!
-When you used to dance as a group for the semi finals the Judges would be asked to return a certain number of dancers for a final they would have naturally placed the dances so they know who will make it through to the final.
-Placing the top 7 solo's or 5 duo's means that not only do you know where you placed but you are also recognised for this at the awards on the day and allocated the relevant ranking points.
+When you used to dance as a group for the semi finals, the Judges would be asked to return a certain number of dancers for a final.
+This means that they would have naturally placed the dancers, and so they know who will make it through to the final anyway.
+Placing the top 7 solo's or 5 duo's means that not only do you know where you placed, but you are also recognised for this at the awards on the day and allocated the relevant ranking points.
 Qualification for the UDO Championships remains the same.
 The top 3 are given qualification for Europeans, the top 5 are given qualification for Six Nations and the World Championships.

 2) The ranking points system appears to force me to attend more events – is this true?

-Not at all.
+Not at all!
 The ranking points are actually a bonus for UK members.
 If you are attending a UK regional event and you do not place 1st – 5th then previously you would not have qualified for Worlds.
-Now if you attend a regional event and place in the quarter final you receive ranking points.
+Now if you attend a regional event and place in the quarter final, you receive ranking points.
 If you attend more than one regional event, you receive ranking points each time you are placed in the final or semi final.
-At the end of the dance year your top 3 ranking points are added together and could make you eligible to dance at Worlds.
-It does not matter whether you attend 1 regional or 18 regional events – it is only your top 3 scores that will count.
-So if you attend one, two or three regionals anyway then you simply have the bonus of accumulating points at these events and having a second chance of qualifying for Worlds.
-As with the previous rule if you attend one regional and do not place 1st – 5th then you can either choose to attend a second regional to try to place 1st – 5th or choose not to attend a second regional.
-The bonus with the points is that if you do choose to attend a second regional anyway then you have the chance of accumulating extra points to add to your first regional.
+At the end of the dance year, your top 3 ranking points are added together and could make you eligible to dance at Worlds.
+It does not matter whether you attend 1 regional or 18 regional events; it is only your top 3 scores that will count.
+So if you attend one, two or three regionals then you simply have the bonus of accumulating points at these events, and having a second chance of qualifying for Worlds.
+As with the previous rule, if you attend one regional and do not place 1st – 5th then you can either choose to attend a second regional to try to place 1st – 5th, or choose not to attend a second regional.
+The bonus with the points is that if you do choose to attend a second regional anyway, then you have the chance of accumulating extra points to add to your first regional.

-3) Why do I show as qualified for Europeans / Six Nations / Worlds but I do not have many ranking points?
+3) Why do I show as qualified for Europeans / British Dance Festival / Worlds but I do not have many ranking points?

 4) I can see my ranking points from the event at the weekend but I cannot see my over all points with these added - why?